quru/image-defer/README.md

 only loads one copy to display in all of them.

 You need to use CSS, or `width` and `height` attributes, to define fixed sizes for all the lazy images.
-This is so that the browser reserves the correct space for them ahead of time.
+This is so that the browser reserves the correct space for them in the page ahead of time.
 Failure to do this causes 2 problems:

 1) A really bad user experience, as the browser has to layout the web page again every time an image arrives, causing everything to jump around